anurbol/proposal-js-versions/README.md

 ## Arguments against

-There is this article on the web: http://exploringjs.com/es6/ch_one-javascript.html Non of the reasons seem convincing enough.
+There is an article on the web: http://exploringjs.com/es6/ch_one-javascript.html.
+While Axel Rauschmayer (the biggest authority not only for me) claims the reasons listed there are relevant and important, non of them seemed convincing enough for me.

 > Engines become bloated, because they need to implement the semantics of all versions